lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings-101.md

-Peopleware suggests introducing more focused conversation, e.g. via one-on-ones, and creating open spaces for unstructured interaction where information to disseminate naturally.
+Peopleware suggests introducing more focused conversation, e.g. via one-on-ones, and creating open spaces for unstructured interaction where information can disseminate naturally.

 ### The working meeting

 A working meeting is much harder to get right.
-Once we have *just* the right set of audience in a room, Rands, in his wonderful book "Managing Humans: Biting and Humorous Tales of a Software Engineering Manager", suggests that we add these two critical components:
+Once we have just the right set of audience in a room, Rands, in his wonderful book "Managing Humans: Biting and Humorous Tales of a Software Engineering Manager", suggests that we add these two critical components: